DerGuru/The-Resonant/New Chapters/Part3/P3-08_Covert_Reconnaissance.md

 *Difficult to say.
 It has... intent.
 But whether that's consciousness or just optimization routines, I can't determine from this distance.*

 Jason focused deeper.
-The entity's resonance pulsed—regular, insistent, growing.
+The entity's resonance pulsed - regular, insistent, growing.
 Each pulse carried meaning, but meaning he couldn't parse.
 Like hearing a language he'd never learned.

 *It's calling,* RAE said. *Broadcasting.
 Trying to reach... something.
 Maybe me.
 Maybe any harmonic entity.
 Maybe just anything that might respond.*